ibm-cloud-architecture/refarch-caseportal-app/docs/tdd.md

 The project was created using `ng new` command so Karma, Jasmine are added automatically and test specs are done for the app component.
 We can start from there to implement the first user story.
 Karma is the test server.
 It watches for changes in your testing and application files, and when such changes occur, it runs them in a browser and checks for mistakes.
-Jasmine is an unit testing framework for JavaScript, to describe tests and expected results.
+[Jasmine](https://jasmine.github.io/) is an unit testing framework for JavaScript, to describe tests and expected results.

 ## TDD for angular component
-Let start by the first user story:
+We strongly recommend to study [this tutorial](https://angular.io/guide/testing) Let start by the first user story:
 ```
 As a end user, Bob want to access the set of features offered by the portal from a central page, with nice layout with simple navigation, so that he can easily with ambiguity select the function he wants.